AEW Rumors: All Elite Wrestling Permanently Bans Dangerous Spot

-All Elite Wrestling has already said they aren’t going to be like WWE and that things were going to be different, but some may have to remain the same.
-At the end of June, AEW held their Fyter Fest event which saw Cody Rhodes take a vicious chair shot to the head which resulted in a very scary situation.
+All Elite Wrestling has already said they aren’t going to be like WWE and that things were going to be different, but some things may have to remain the same.
+At the end of June, AEW held their Fyter Fest event which saw Cody Rhodes take a vicious chair shot to the head, resulting in a very scary situation.
 According to word going around, that will be the last time a situation like that happens as the spot has now been permanently banned.

 After Rhodes’ match with Darby Allin, Shawn Spears entered the ring and obliterated him with a chair shot to the head.
 It was completely unprotected and resulted in Cody being busted open the hard way and it scared a lot of people.